-- Have signage about the purple crocus in bloom and Rotary (see Signage Rotary Club Briefing and the links to the suggested Signage templates within it). - You could get the people involved with the planting back to see the results to thank them, perhaps organise a celebration / awareness event and ask them about helping in 2019 - Get some more photos when the crocus are in bloom.
+- Have signage about the purple crocus in bloom and Rotary (see Signage Rotary ClubBriefing and the links to the suggested Signage templates within it). - You could get the people involved with the planting back to see the results to thank them, perhaps organise a celebration / awareness event and ask them about helping next year - Get some more photos when the crocus are in bloom.
 Try to choose a sunny day when the flowers will open fully as on dull days they don't look nearly as impressive - Tell the local media about the flowering.
 Draft Press Release Templates will be available for you to adapt and use.

 Once they have finished flowering the leaves must be left uncut to die down naturally to improve the display each year.
 Do not use any lawn weed killers whilst the crocus leaves are visible.
 The display should remain pest free.
+Applying a top dressing after flowering will also help to establish the new corms for the following year.

-Please send photos with captions, a story and any media coverage of the crocus in bloom to RotaryGBI Polio Champion Jannine Birtwistle.
+Please send photos with captions, a story and any media coverage of the crocus in bloom to Jannine Birtwistle.

-Please send details of any celebrations or awareness event in advance to RotaryGBI Polio Champion Jannine Birtwistle and afterwards please send her photos with captions, a short story and any media coverage.
+Please register your planting events in advance by using our online form or by emailing Jannine Birtwistle and afterwards please also send her photos with captions, a short story and any media coverage.